-Anyway, let’s take a look at seven rules for startup founders and entrepreneurs from Elon Musk.
+Having said that, let’s take a look at seven rules for startup founders and entrepreneurs from Elon Musk.

-1. Prepare for Disappointment
+1. Prepare for disappointment

 As with every startup, Elon Musk has faced numerous challenges on the road to success.
 Nevertheless, he always cites a certain threshold for pain as being one of his major strengths.
 That is to say, Musk will often advise entrepreneurs and startups to expect pain and uncertainty at every turn.